kintoandar/git-hooks/README.md

 ## pre-commit hooks

 ### github_email_verify.sh
-Assumes you are using your private email as the global git configuration and denies commits to a github repo, if you do not configure a local public email address first.
+Assumes you are using your private email as the global git configuration.
+Denies commits to a github repo if you do not configure a local public email address first.

 #### Install
 ```